 That's not a good omen.

-If we don't have some courage and stand up to the Sierra Club and stand up to the National Education Association, you will never ever get a handle on government regulation and government spending.
+If we don't have some courage and stand up to the Sierra Club and stand up to the National Education Association, you will never, ever get a handle on government regulation and government spending.

 Never.

-You know, a lot of people are saying they heard me in the monologue.
+You know, a lot of people are saying, they heard me in the monologue.

 Take a look at your local governments.

-Take a look at your state government, where most states, other than nine, I believe, 14 have a either a flat tax or no income tax.
+Take a look at your state government, where most states, other than nine, I believe, 14 have either a flat tax or no income tax.

-I hell of that word.
+I love that word.

 What a euphemism.